Ploppz/trickle/README.md

 `rio` is a module that does radio exclusively, with only one ticker in total as it doesn't rely on Ticker time slots.
 It has circular buffers `inbox` and `outbox` for packets received and to be transmitted, respectively.
 It scans by default, but starts transmitting when it needs to.

-It is not a good solution to not use Ticker slots, as that was a big part of the rationale behind this project.
-However, we had to have something working by the end of the semester.
+It would be advantageous to use Ticker slots, which was a big part of the rationale behind this project.
+However, with the short timeframe of this project, we did not find time to fully address the Ticker problems encountered. `rio` only limits the problem, making the product usable for now.

 We have gone to some length to ensure context safety, but not sure whether it's context safe at the moment - we haven't encountered any problems with it yet.
 Main contex pops `inbox` and pushes `outbox`, while ISR context pops `outbox` and pushes `inbox`.